jmilet/jmilet.github.io/_posts/2014-09-24-elixir-macros.markdown

 iex(3)>
 ```
 <p>
-# Unquote (back quote)
+# Unquote and Backquote

-Unquote (and back quote in Emacs Lisp) allow to inject some actual code
+Unquote and backquote (in Emacs Lisp) allow to inject some actual code
 inside the internal code's representation.

 Let's see it.